filipespc/portfolio/replit.md

 ## Overview

 This is a full-stack portfolio application built with React, Express, and PostgreSQL.
-The application allows users to manage and showcase professional experiences with a clean, modern interface.
-It features a monorepo structure with shared schema definitions and separate client/server directories.
+The application provides a public portfolio view and a secure admin area for content management.
+It features a clean, minimalist design with comprehensive experience management capabilities and multiple view modes.

 ## System Architecture